cashsheet/cosmices/src/pages/products/index.md

         Any receipt submitted for processing goes through our data extraction process, where the important information (vendor, total, tax, date, payment type) is extracted and then verified by a team member to ensure the highest possible accuracy.
 The processed receipt data is then categorized, organized in your online account.
     - image: /img/reactsymbol200.png
-      text: Our Cosmic POS - is designed to meet the needs of a variety of foodservice operations, including table service restaurants, fast casual restaurants, smaller hotel food & beverage operations, bars, pubs, delicatessens and cafeterias.
-This new touchscreen POS was designed specifically for the neighborhood independent restaurant.
-Our POS combines the reliability and value of the color touchscreen with a feature-rich embedded software application to provide restaurant operators an affordable, functional, “all-in-one” product from COSMIC.
+      text: Alfalfa is a legume hay in the pea family and is sometimes called “lucerne.”
+When properly cured, alfalfa is the best of the legume hays from a nutrient standpoint.
+Alfalfa is used for horses, dairy cows, beef cattle, sheep, chickens, turkeys and other farm animals, and has the most feed value of all the perennial pasture forages.
     - image: /img/flat-2126878_640.png
       text: >-
         Cosmic ERP meets the evolving business requirements of fast-growing